openedx/edx-platform/openedx/features/offline_content/docs/001-mobile-offline-content-support.rst

 Mobile API extension
 ~~~~~~~~~~~~~~~~~~~~

+Extend the Course Home mobile API endpoint, and add a new version of the API (url /api/mobile/v4/course_info/blocks/)
-Extend mobile API endpoint for Course Home, to return information about offline content available for download for supported blocks
+to return information about offline content available for download for supported blocks
 {
 ...
 "offline_download": {